-You find the same image, though not the same words, in verse 4: “Even though I walk through the valley of the shadow of death, I will fear no evil for you are with me, your rod and your staff they comfort me.”
+You find the same image, though not the same words, in Psalm 23 (verse 4): “Even though I walk through the valley of the shadow of death, I will fear no evil for you are with me, your rod and your staff they comfort me.”

 I’ve been reflecting on the marvelous reality that, as a Christian, Christ leads me.
 Where does he lead me?
 He leads me where He has already gone.
 He leads me in paths of righteousness, and He has fulfilled all righteousness.
 He leads me beside still waters.
 That is in the place of refreshment and joy that is already His.